nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 3a.
-Program detects that there are multiple tasks with the same words specified by user.
+Program detects the specified task is not valid.

 > 3a1.
-Program requests user to specify the exact task. <br>
-  3a2.
-User specifies the exact task to be updated. <br>
-  3a3.
-Program deletes the task. <br>
-  Use case ends

-3b.
-Program detects the specified task is not valid.

-> 3b1.
-Program returns an error message. <br>
-  3b2.
-Program requests for re-input. <br>
+Program returns an error message and requests for re-input. <br>
   Use case resumes at step 3

-3a2a.
-Program detects that there are still multiple tasks with the same words specified by the user.

-> Use case resumes at step 3a1

 #### Use case: Delete a task